 Resources for Continued Learning:

-• Online Learning Platforms: Utilize online modules and webinars offered by reputable healthcare institutions and pharmaceutical companies.
+- Online Learning Platforms: put to use online modules and webinars offered by reputable healthcare institutions and pharmaceutical companies.

 Conclusion

 Mastering IV therapy and peripheral access is a continuous journey of learning and refinement.
-It demands not only technical proficiency but also critical thinking, adaptability, and a commitment to patient safety.
-By embracing lifelong learning, seeking mentorship, and staying informed about evolving best practices, healthcare providers can confidently deliver safe, effective, and compassionate IV therapy to optimize patient outcomes.
-The ability to skillfully administer IV therapy is more than just a technical skill; it's a cornerstone of modern healthcare, empowering us to provide vital treatments and improve the lives of those we serve.
+Now, it demands not only technical proficiency but also critical thinking, adaptability, and a commitment to patient safety.
+Because of that, by embracing lifelong learning, seeking mentorship, and staying informed about evolving best practices, healthcare providers can confidently deliver safe, effective, and compassionate IV therapy to optimize patient outcomes.
+So the ability to skillfully administer IV therapy is more than just a technical skill; it's a cornerstone of modern healthcare, empowering us to provide vital treatments and improve the lives of those we serve.
 Remember, the pursuit of excellence in IV therapy is an ongoing endeavor, driven by a dedication to providing the highest standard of care.

 Further Practice Question: